deity-io/falcon-platform-docs/docs/platform/geoip/overview.md

 If you want to access it locally you have 2 options:

-1. Connect to a cloud instance of Falcon Server (this is already the case for all non-enterprise customers)
+1. Connect to a cloud instance of DEITY Middleware (this is already the case for all non-enterprise customers)

 2. Fake the headers.
 This can easily be done using a borwser extension such as [bewisse](https://bewisse.com/modheader/help/).
 The headers are below and aren't case sensitive: